BMP-TUD/pyCLINE/paper.md

 # Usage

+The `pyCLINE` package can be downloaded and installed using `pip`:

+    pip install pyCLINE

 The `pyCLINE` package includes three main modules (see \autoref{fig:method}):

  - `pyCLINE.generate_data()`: This module generates data which has been used in [@Prokop:2025] along with additionally many more models that can be found under `pyCLINE.model()`.
  - `pyCLINE.recovery_methods.data_preparation()`: Splits and normalizes that data for training, with many more features for the user to change the data.
  - `pyCLINE.recovery_methods.nn_training()`: Is the `pyTorch` implementation that sets up the model and trains it.

 The `pyCLINE.model()` currently includes a set of different models:

  - FitzHugh-Nagumo model
  - Bicubic model
  - Gene expression model